j0zzz/JoeQuake/docs/pages/cvars-commands.md

 ##### `r_outline_players`

-Draws outlines around players through walls as well.
+Draws outlines around players through walls.
 This feature is only enabled single player and cooperative mode.
+`0` - No outlines drawn
+`1` - `3` - Outlines drawn with the set value as thickness
+Default value is `0`.

+##### `r_outline_monsters`

+Draws outlines around monsters through walls.
+This feature is disabled while demo recording.
 `0` - No outlines drawn
 `1` - `3` - Outlines drawn with the set value as thickness
 Default value is `0`.